NPalopoli/collaborative-science-for-librarians/episodes/open-science.md

 After attending this training, participants will be able to:

-- Identify the linguistic, socioeconomic, and disability-related barriers that marginalized communities face on an open scientific approach.
+- Define open science and explain the motivation behind implementing open practices.
+- List current challenges with adopting open science for marginalized communities.
+- List the benefits marginalized communities receive when collaborative science practices are adopted.

 ::::::::::::::::::::::::::::::::::::::::::::::::